-- If served, flavored milk must be fat-free. - Syrup (including zero calorie and sugar-free syrups) may only be added to fat-free (skim) milk.
+- If served, flavored milk may be low-fat or fat-free. - Syrup (including zero calorie and sugar-free syrups) may be added to low-fat (1%) or fat-free (skim) milk.

 Why Can't Flavored Milk be served to Children under 6 Years Old?